Singular semipositive metrics in non-Archimedean geometry

 We are now ready to introduce the class of general $\theta$-psh functions and their cousins: semipositive singular metrics.
 The equicontinuity result in Corollary~\ref{C201} will be used to show Theorem~A, asserting that the space of $\theta$-psh functions is compact up to translation.

 Throughout this section we let $X$ be as before a smooth connected projective $K$-analytic variety and fix a closed $(1,1)$-form $\theta\in\cZ^{1,1}(\Xa)$ whose de Rham class $\{\theta\}\in N^1(X)$ is \emph{ample}.
 As before we write ``psh'' as a shorthand for ``plurisubharmonic''.
-Similarly, ``usc'' will mean ``upper semicontinuous''. \begin{defi} Let $\theta$ be as above.
-A \emph{$\theta$-psh function} $\f:\Xan\to[-\infty,+\infty[$ is an usc function such that for each SNC model $\cX$ of $X$ on which $\theta$ is determined we have \begin{enumerate} \item[(i)] $\f\le\f\circ \retr_{\cX}$ on $\Xan$; \item[(ii)] the restriction $\f\circ\emb_\cX$ of $\f$ to $\D_\cX$ is a uniform limit of restrictions of $\theta$-psh model functions. \end{enumerate} We write $\PSH(\Xa,\theta)$ for the set of $\theta$-psh functions on $X$. \end{defi} We say that $\f:\Xan\to[-\infty,+\infty[\,$ is \emph{quasi-psh} if $\f$ is $\theta$-psh for some $\theta$ as above.
-Thanks to Theorem \ref{thm:closed}, the previous definition is consistent with Definition~\ref{defi:psh-model} when $\f$ is a model function. \begin{rmk} A function on a compact (complex) K\"ahler manifold $X$ is quasi-psh if it is locally the sum of a psh function and a smooth function.
+Similarly, ``usc'' and ``lsc'' will mean ``upper semicontinuous'' and ``lower semicontinuous'', respectively. \begin{defi} Let $\theta$ be as above.
+A \emph{$\theta$-psh function} $\f:\Xan\to[-\infty,+\infty[$ is a usc function such that for each SNC model $\cX$ of $X$ on which $\theta$ is determined we have \begin{enumerate} \item[(i)] $\f\le\f\circ \retr_{\cX}$ on $\Xan$; \item[(ii)] the restriction of $\f$ to $\emb_\cX(\D_\cX)$ is a uniform limit of restrictions of $\theta$-psh model functions. \end{enumerate} We write $\PSH(\Xa,\theta)$ for the set of $\theta$-psh functions on $X$. \end{defi} We say that $\f:\Xan\to[-\infty,+\infty[\,$ is \emph{quasi-psh} if $\f$ is $\theta$-psh for some $\theta$ as above.
+Thanks to Theorem~\ref{thm:closed}, the previous definition is consistent with Definition~\ref{defi:psh-model} when $\f$ is a model function.
+In particular, constant functions are $\theta$-psh iff $\theta$ is semipositive. \begin{rmk} A function on a compact (complex) K\"ahler manifold $X$ is quasi-psh if it is locally the sum of a psh function and a smooth function.